When I first began exploring the world of MIDI in the

 My feeling is that if you make total realism

-instead of forging ahead and taking chances
+instead of forging ahead and taking artistic risks

 through the exploration of composition and orchestration that includes software